Hov Did: Jay-Z Discusses Grammy Performance In Exclusive TIDAL Interview - NewsBreak

 Nowadays Jay-Z is a man of few words.
 In an exclusive interview with TIDAL’s Elliott Wilson, the Brooklyn mogul discusses his recent Grammy performance and more.

-As spotted on Tidal, the legendary MC made history at the 65th Annual Grammy Awards show .
-The ceremony included a tribute honoring Hip-Hop’s 50th anniversary, but DJ Khaled pulled off his own memorable moment in the first-ever live performance of his posse cut “God Did.”
-According to Wilson, he received a surprise text from Jay requesting he show up to Crypto.com Arena for rehearsals.
-In an exclusive interview Hov spoke with the Rap Radar founder about show and his history with the academy.
+As spotted on Tidal the legendary MC made history at the 65th Annual Grammy Awards show .
+The ceremony included a tribute honoring Hip-Hop’s 50th anniversary but DJ Khaled pulled off his own memorable moment in the first-ever live performance of his posse cut “God Did”.
+According to Wilson, he received a surprise text from Jay requesting he shows up to Crypto.com Arena for rehearsals.
+In an exclusive interview, Hov spoke with the Rap Radar founder about the show and his history with the academy.

 Jay-Z went on to explain why he needed to take advantage of the special occasion.
 “It’s not what you expect.
 And for the culture and for Hip-Hop, we got to do that.
 We owe that.
 This thing that changed our lives.
 We got to do that.
 A four-minute verse performed at the Grammys.
 We owe it to the culture, and it ain’t even a burden.
 It’s a blessing.
 It’s easy and fun.”